python/cpython/Doc/library/cgi.rst

 string::

    form = cgi.FieldStorage()
-   if not ("name" in form and "addr" in form):
+   if "name" not in form or "addr" not in form:
        print("<H1>Error</H1>")
        print("Please fill in the name and addr fields.") return